stitchlang/stitch/README.md

 @echo @' example 1 '
 @echo @| example 1 |

-# probably don't do @( ... ) because that could easily get confused with command-substitution
+# probably don't do @( ... ) because that could easily get confused with inline commands
 # maybe just @"..." and @'...'
 ```